mammaldiversity/mammaldiversity-org/README.md

 This project is a complete rewrite of the [Mammal Diversity Database (MDD)](httpss://www.mammaldiversity.org/) website.
 The live site is available at [mammaldiversity.org](https://www.mammaldiversity.org/).

-Our primary goals:
+Our primary goals for this rewrite are:

 - **Improve Performance:** Build a faster, more responsive website using modern web technologies.
-- **Modernize the Interface:** Create a clean, intuitive, and mobile-friendly user interface.
+- **Modernize the Interface:** Create a clean, intuitive, accessible, and mobile-friendly user interface.
 - **Enhance Data Presentation:** Provide a more comprehensive and interactive way to explore the data.
-- **Support for Synonyms:** Accommodate the growing dataset of the Mammal Diversity Database, including over 50,000 synonyms.
+- **Support Dataset Growth:** Accommodate the expanding Mammal Diversity Database, including over 50,000 synonyms introduced in the version 2 release.
+- **Maintainability:** Ensure the codebase is easy to maintain and extend.
+The new modular and scalable architecture allows for easier updates and feature additions, which saves time, effort, and project budget in the long run.

 The website is built with [Astro](https://astro.build/), a modern web framework for building fast, content-focused websites.
 It uses [Tailwind CSS](https://tailwindcss.com/) for styling and [React](https://react.dev/) for some interactive components.
 The search functionality is powered by [Pagefind](https://pagefind.app/), a static site search library.
 End-to-end testing is done with [Playwright](https://playwright.dev/).